-No doubt, your kid will become more competitive than his or her teammates and a higher chance of performing better in that sport.
+No doubt, your kid will become more competitive than his or her teammates and have a higher chance of performing better in that sport.

 Athletes who focus on a specific sport will develop determination, high motivation, self-confidence, mental, and physical toughness.

-Disadvantages of Sports Specialization
+Disadvantages of sports specialization

 Without a doubt, sports specialization can have a negative impact on a kid’s well-being as I will point out below.

-This is common when there is high competition among players who may be forced to resume from injury too early and in the end, your kid could be out of sports for a whole year.
+This is common when there is high competition among players who may be forced to resume injury too early and in the end, your kid could be out of sports for a whole year.

 Mental and physical burnout is when your kid becomes fatigued or tired and bored of playing the same sport.
-Sports should be fun, especially for kids under 10, and if they feel that forced to play then they stop playing at all.
+Sports should be fun, especially for kids under 10, and if they feel forced to play then they stop playing at all.

 The following are symptoms of burnout: fatigue, poor performance, no motivation, failure to follow instructions, and even losing interest in the sport.